ashutoshbw/ashutoshbw.github.io/README.md

 # Some notes on this site

+The following are some notes to myself about how to work this site and create new content.

 ## How to create a new post?

 - For each blog post create a dedicated folder for it in `content/blog`.
 The folder name should follow the following rules: